Jenbai22/ripe-tomatoes/journals/gavin_andrew.md

+## 1/27/23
+Smoothed out the remaining bugs with deployment, primarily one preventing local and online from running at the same time, but ALL DONE!

 ## 1/26/23
 After hours of working through bugs, we were able to properly deploy, with now seemingly maybe a few minor bugs remaining.